jSherz/right-sizing-lambda-functions/README.md

 # right-sizing-lambda-functions

-This project accompanies [a blog post on jSherz.com] that describes how to dynamically choose the sized Lambda function to process a file uploaded into an S3 bucket, e.g. processing user uploads.
+This project accompanies [a blog post on jSherz.com] that describes how to dynamically choose a Lambda function sized to process a file uploaded into an S3 bucket, e.g. processing user uploads.

 [a blog post on jSherz.com]: https://jsherz.com/aws/lambda/2023/06/18/right-sizing-lambda-functions-that-process-files.html